 Priority customer loads (refer to MM 7.10) such as hospitals and water treatment plants without backup generators, and electrically driven gas compressors should be avoided when determining what load to shed.

-The amount and location of load to be cut will be selected to solve the operating problem to maintain an adequate level of IESO-controlled grid adequacy or system security.
+The amount and location of load to be shed will be selected to solve the operating problem to maintain an adequate level of IESO-controlled grid adequacy or system security.

 When time permits, load cuts via manual rotational load shedding schemes should be spread equitably across the IESO-controlled grid to the extent practicable.
-Equitable considerations will include magnitude, duration, and frequency of load reductions.– End of Section –
+Equitable considerations will include magnitude, duration, and frequency of load reductions.

+Station Service

+(MR Ch.5 ss5.2.5 and 6.5.1)

+Market participant notification to IESO – When a recognized contingency event, as indicated in Appendix A: Recognized Contingencies, results in the loss of station service supply to a facility, the market participant that owns the facility shall promptly notify the IESO of any adverse impacts, such as:

+reduced facility ratings;

+loss of control, monitoring, or visibility of equipment; and

+any other operational limitations.

+Planned or prolonged outages – For planned or prolonged station service outages lasting more than 24 hours and impacting equipment critical to IROLs, the market participant shall: Implement viable redundancy measures within 30 minutes, such as:

+activating backup generation;

+staffing the station locally; and/or

+recalling the outage or preparing affected equipment for quick recall.

+– End of Section –

 Adequacy